TheUselessCreator/BottyOffcial/README.md

 - And much more!

 Stay tuned for future plugin releases, and once available, you'll be able to install them directly from Discord!

+# Join the community!

+Sure, here’s a “Join the Community!” section for **Botty**:

+# Join the Community!

+Get involved with the **Botty** community and stay up-to-date with the latest developments, features, and updates!
+Whether you want to contribute ideas, get support, or just chat with fellow Botty users, our community is the place to be.

+- **Join our [Official Discord Server](https://discord.gg/NR4KP96Vra)** to connect with other Botty users and developers, share your feedback, and get help.
+- **Check out our [Hosting Service](https://www.pella.app/)** for your best hosting service!
+- **Check out our [GitHub](https://github.com/TheUselessCreator)** for the latest releases, source code, and contributions.

+We look forward to seeing you in the community and helping make **Botty** even better!